lucasscharenbroch/personal-site/content/projects/pocket-cube-solver.md

 This project was my first time using web-assembly and [emscripten](https://emscripten.org/) (a c++ to WASM compiler), and it turned out to be pretty easy after the initial debugging stage.
 The source compiles into a .WASM and .js file pair (instead of the usual .out file).
 There a few catches, namely that all C++ functions called from Javascript must be specified in the build options.
 I also ran into an issue with the heap overflowing because the search algorithm makes so many allocations, but the heap size can also be changed in the build options.
 I'm not sure how much faster WASM actually is (as compared to JS), and I'm not eager to try to write anything significant in Javascript to find out, but the convenience of C++ alone sold me on using WASM.

 Even after full compiler optimization, the graphics still felt really sluggish (my shoddy raycasting implementation is probably to blame here).
-After several test runs, I found that the bottleneck was the lineIntersection subroutine, which is called by the raycasting algorithm for each pixel.
+After several test runs, I found that the bottleneck was the lineIntersection subroutine, which is called by the raycasting algorithm six times for each pixel (once for each face).

 {{< highlight cpp >}}
 // lineIntersection: computes the point of intersection between *this and l; if they do not